DoSomething/gambit/.github/README.md

 ### Localhost

-With Conversations running locally, test Gambit replies by opening a new terminal window and running `node shell`.
+With Gambit running locally, test Gambit replies by opening a new terminal window and running `node shell`.

 ```
-PuppetSloth-MacBook-Pro-2:gambit-conversations puppetsloth$ node shell
+PuppetSloth-MacBook-Pro-2:gambit puppetsloth$ node shell

  ██████╗  █████╗ ███╗   ███╗██████╗ ██╗████████╗